 Companies wishing to enter the Gold Standard Award scheme must complete a detailed questionnaire, which has been constructed using the knowledge of industry experts and take a ‘five pillar' approach to assessment.

 1. Financial Strength: Assess the financial ability of the entrant organisation to meet reasonable customer expectation through its ability to deliver on their promises in case of business volatility..
 The differences between the provider types under consideration will be taken into account.
 Providers will be rated among their peer sector, rather than as a global population of entrants.

-• Capability: This area looks at the overall expertise of the company to conduct the business category entered.
+2. Capability: This area looks at the overall expertise of the company to conduct the business category entered.
 Typical elements taken into consideration include business structure, staff expertise and training.

-How does the Gold Standards judging process work?
+How the Gold Standards judging process works

-We assess these areas in a variety of methods including information supplied by entrants in the form of questionnaires and evidence, as well as the use of third party sources to assess areas such as financial strength and fair value.
+The Gold Standard Awards assess financial strength, capability, service, fair value and trust in a variety of methods including information supplied by entrants in the form of questionnaires and evidence, as well as the use of third party sources to assess areas such as financial strength and fair value.